-Depending on the format used for your current GIS dataset, you can likely expand it to fit NG9 1-1 requirements.
-You shouldn’t have to perform an overhaul or maintain two (2) GIS datasets unless your Computer Aided Dispatch (CAD) and other systems cannot adapt to the inclusion of latitude/longitude type of data.
+Depending on the format used for your current GIS dataset, you can likely expand it to fit NG9‑1-1 requirements.
+You should not have to perform an overhaul or maintain two (2) GIS datasets unless your Computer Aided Dispatch (CAD) and other systems cannot adapt to the inclusion of latitude/longitude type of data.
 A good place to start is by reviewing the NENA NG9-1-1 GIS Data Model standard version 2 (inclusive of Canadian considerations) against your existing dataset to determine missing information or gaps.
-Some adjustment will likely be necessary, the level of which depending on your current dataset.
+Some adjustment will likely be necessary, the level of which will vary depending on your current dataset.

 4. What if we do not have a GIS or the required data?

 If 9-1-1 service is available in your area, contact your 9-1-1 Service Provider to find out how they locate and route 9-1-1 calls today.
 Your municipality, region, province/territory may already have a GIS dataset that supports a level of NG9-1-1 requirements.
 You can also contact your local road maintenance authority.

 5. What, if any, funding is available to address the cost of meeting the new NG9-1-1 standards?

 Funding is a local, regional, or provincial/territorial responsibility.
 Some jurisdictions have established funding mechanisms that can be accessed by the local 9-1-1 authorities for GIS and Addressing requirements.
 There is no mandate for funding at a federal level.

 6. What is the timeline for NG9-1-1 Readiness?